kisiwu/kaukau/README.md

 - `enableLogs`: (boolean) Enable/disable kaukau logs.
 Default: `true`.

-- `exitOnFail`: (boolean) Exit after a test fails.
-If `true`, it won't execute tests for the next sets of parameters if there are some.
+- `exitOnFail`: (boolean) Exit after a set of tests fails so it won't execute tests for the next sets of parameters if there are some.
 Default: `false`.

 - `files`: (string|string[]) Files and/or directories to be loaded for execution.
 Default: `[]`.